matloff/R-vs.-Python-for-Data-Science/README.md

 Hello!
 This Web page is aimed at shedding some light on the perennial R-vs.-Python debates in the Data Science community.
-As a professional computer scientist and statistician, I hope to shed some useful light on the topic.
+As a professional computer scientist and statistician, I have a foot in both camps, and I hope to shed some useful light on the topic.

 I have potential bias:  I've written four R-related books, I've given keynote talks at useR! and other R conferences; I have served as